faza-dev/faza-dev/README.md

 ## Hi there 👋
+I'm Zein, founder of faza-dev team. we are from malang east java Indonesia.

+a simple description about us
-🔭 🚀 Full-stack dev on a journey
+🚀 Full-stack dev on a journey
 💡 Clean code, useful tools, real solutions
 🌱 Learning daily • Open-source lover
 <!--